akos-sereg/stegano-snd/README.md

 ===========

 This is an experimental project from my university years.
 The program was written in **C**, using **libsndfile1-dev** library.
-Stegano-snd command line tool allows you to encode secret data file into a .wav sound file with minimal loss of quality, and then you can restore the secret content back from the .wav stream.
+Stegano-snd command line tool allows you to hide secret data into a .wav sound file with minimal loss of quality, and then you can restore the secret content back from the .wav stream.

 **Use-case**
  * Encode secret data into soundtracks (44.1 khz, stereo)